Open enrollment is coming: Here's how you can prepare.

 Coverage.
 Are there changes in providers, medication lists or services compared to your current coverage?
 “Your benefits may be the same as last year but it’s a good idea to look up your current providers to confirm their network status before making your selection,” says Peters.
 She adds that using in-network providers and services will typically help you get the most value from your plan.

 Health savings accounts (HSAs) and flexible savings accounts (FSAs).
 Many employers offer these options to help offset the cost of health care.
 Employees can set aside pre-tax deductions from their paycheck to pay for eligible medical expenses.
 You need to be enrolled in a high-deductible health plan (HDHP) to be eligible for an HSA, but not for an FSA.
-You can learn more about HSAs and FSAs.
+You can learn more about HSAs and FSAs link opens in a new window.

 Other options.
 If both you and your spouse or significant other have employers that offer health insurance, compare benefits to see if it makes more sense for you to stay on your own plans — or for both of you to be on the same plan.